motleytech/webcms/README.md

 export DJANGO_SECRET="something perplexing here"
 </pre>

-You can copy these fields, modify them and save the file as env_webcms.sh.
+You can copy these fields, modify them and save the file as ~/ws_project/conf/env_webcms.sh.